banuvaithe/banuvaithe/index.md

 > Predict the Lead conversion rate for educational dataset using logistic regression.

 ## Predict house rate
-> Predict the housing rate using Predictive modelling
+> Predict the housing rate using multiple linear regression

+## EDA Analysis
+> Performed univariate and bivariate analysis on loan dataset using various plots from matplotlib and seaborne

 <html>
 <head>